OSGeo/gdal/doc/source/programs/gdal_vector_dissolve.rst

 For linear geometries, the union step is followed by a line-merging step, where lines are merged at points that form an endpoint of exactly two lines.

+To dissolve the geometries of multiple features together, first combine them into single features with :ref:`gdal_vector_combine`.

 ``dissolve`` can be used as a step of :ref:`gdal_vector_pipeline`.

 Standard Options